-The alg (algorithm) header parameter identifies the cryptographic algorithm used to secure the JWS.
-The algorithm specified by the alg value MUST be supported by the implementation and there MUST be a key for use with that algorithm associated with the party that digitally signed or MACed the content or the JWS MUST be rejected. alg values SHOULD either be registered in the IANA JSON Web Signature and Encryption Algorithms registry [JWA] or be a value that contains a Collision Resistant Namespace.
+The alg (algorithm) header parameter identifies a cryptographic algorithm used to secure the JWS.
+The recipient MUST reject the JWS if the alg value does not represent a supported algorithm, or if there is not a key for use with that algorithm associated with the party that digitally signed or MACed the content. alg values SHOULD either be registered in the IANA JSON Web Signature and Encryption Algorithms registry [JWA] or be a value that contains a Collision Resistant Namespace.
 The alg value is a case sensitive string containing a StringOrURI value.
 Use of this header parameter is REQUIRED.
 This header parameter MUST be understood by implementations.